CartoDB/documentation/app/content/react/guides/getting-started.md

 * **views/Main.js**: the general component that defines the layout of the application.

-* **store/initialStateSlice.js**: the file that define the configuration of CARTO as default values for the slices.
+* **store/initialStateSlice.js**: the file that defines the configuration of CARTO as default values for the slices.
 Set your CARTO account, apiKeys, basemap, OAuth apps, etc...

 * **store/appSlice.js**: general slice of the app to include/extend with custom app functionality.